foimedia/foi/README.md

 ## Concepts and supported media

-The content published is organized by **chats**.
+The content is organized by **chats**.
 Every conversation the bot participates is a chat, being a *private chat* or a *group chat*.
 If you'd like to create a new coverage or simply start a new publishing page, create a new telegram group and invite the bot and people you'd like to contribute to the coverage.

 FOI currently supports publishing the following Telegram available media: